UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ex1.md

      next();
  };

-// Use the "auth" middlewear, i.e. process each request through it. app.use(auth);
+// Use the "auth" middleware, i.e. process each request through it. app.use(auth);
 ```